P-TEFb/Metaplot-and-Counting-fragments/README.md

 # Metaplot-and-Counting-fragments
 Counting fragments and making metaplots using bedtools and python.
+Steps used in this document have been published in the following research articles:

 Author: Mrutyunjaya Parida, David Price Lab, UIOWA